MalombaKevin/Malombacodes/steps.md

 # User stories

 + User should be able to signup/login/signup (done)
-+ User should have a profile
++ User should have a profile (done)
 + user should be able to post
 + user should be able to search for posts/memes
 + users should be able to follow each other
 + users should be able to comment on a post
-+ Thanos, MalombacodesTV & Memespot pages for users
++ superlinks, MalombacodesTV & Memespot pages for users
++ Programming languages / Roadmap to proficiency

 # Steps

 + Create and activate virtual environment
 + Install dependanceies from requirement.txt
 + Create django project